Hullow/42/Resources and notes/Learning notes/C-notes.md

 	- On a NULL string, undefined behavior due to the string not containing any element
 	- On an empty string, length of zero
 	- On other strings: only as long as non-null characters
+- *String literals*: immutable by default and stored in a read-only section of memory (ROM) for safety reasons (prevent accidental modification by the program) and security (prevent alteration of essential data, including also constants and code).
+Also, it is harder to handle in general, so most data is better off being constant.
+(See [StackExchange](https://softwareengineering.stackexchange.com/questions/294748/why-are-c-string-literals-read-only?newreg=0d8085bd75304612b414bf5e01daba16))

 ### Other topics
 **scanf()**